 Stairs, Dennis & Sue

-Denis was born and grew up in Montreal.
-After attending BCS he joined the Royal Navy and served on the British aircraft carrier Indefatigable as an airplane navigator.
-He started coming to Tadoussac at an early age, and in his teens went on trips to Les Escoumins and the Marguarite in north shore canoes with his brothers and his cousin Peter Turcot - 20 miles rowing is a long way!
-He was a tennis and skiing enthusiast, on the McGill team for both sports.
-He graduated McGill in honors engineering and took a position with what was then called Price Brothers in Kenogami.
-He married twice and had 7 children Judy, George, Felicite, Philippa, Alan, John and Sarah.
+Dennis was born and grew up in Montreal.
+After attending Bishop’s College School, he joined the Royal Navy and served on the British aircraft carrier Indefatigable as an airplane navigator.
+He started coming to Tadoussac at an early age, and in his teens went on trips to Les Escoumins and the Marguerite in nor’shore canoes with his brothers and his cousin Peter Turcot - twenty miles rowing is a long way!
+He was a tennis and skiing enthusiast and was on the McGill University teams for both sports.
+He graduated from McGill with honours in engineering and took a position with what was then the Price Brothers Company in Kenogami.
+He married twice having four children by his first marriage and three by his second.

-She came to Tadoussac soon after arriving, and embarked in the full range of activities – witness her name on the Hakstian Trophy in more than one place, her embroidery creations in the church, and the Scottish-dancing parties she hosted.
-Not to mention numerous picnics around Tadoussac on the beaches, in the hills and along the shores in the freighter-canoe 7 Steps.
-She tirelessly nursed Denis when he took ill, enabling him to spend the last few years of his life in the relative peace and comfort of his own homes in Montreal and in Tadoussac.
+She came to Tadoussac soon after arriving and embarked on the full range of activities – witness her name on the Mixed-Doubles Tennis Trophy in more than one place, her embroidery creations in the church, and the Scottish-dancing parties she hosted - not to mention numerous picnics around Tadoussac on the beaches, in the hills, and along the shores in the freighter-canoe Seven Steps.
+She tirelessly nursed Dennis when he took ill, enabling him to spend the last few years of his life in the relative peace and comfort of his own homes in Montreal and in Tadoussac.